Mongolia

 Volunteers travel to Darkhan City from the early-afternoon to evening time.
 Here, the volunteers will meet their individual host families and have a traditional Mongolian dinner in their host home!
 The fourth day of the program, volunteers will meet their teaching assistants and visit the School of Technology classrooms with the Country Coordinator.
 This is where volunteers will teach English to local Mongolians, primarily 5th to 8th graders, for the duration of the month.
 The rest of the day will be left for volunteers to lesson plan and get to know their host families.

 The Mid-Point break will be in the middle of the program (about 2 weeks in) and will be located in Darkhan-Uul.
 A finalized schedule will be created once volunteers are hired.
-Closing session will be held once all teaching is complete (4 weeks).
+Closing ceremony, a post service wrap-up, will be held once all teaching is complete (4 weeks).
 Here volunteers will reflect on their recent experience and we will go over ways the program can be improved and how they can continue giving back to the host community or bring LE’s ideas into other work.
 At closing ceremony, volunteers sign and present to the TA’s who they worked with over the summer LE Mongolia 2023 certificates for their contributions to this year’s program.
-Once the team arrives back in Ulaanbaatar, volunteers may then leave for home or travel with other volunteers.
+Once the team arrives back in Ulaanbaatar that marks the end of an adventure with LE Mongolia, volunteers may then leave for home or travel with other volunteers elsewhere.

 The Ideal Volunteer: